Pretty Rubik Patterns

 On each face, the corner, side, and center squares are represented by three distinct colors.

-You cann apply these moves to the standard 6-color cube to create color patterns, or to a monochrome shape cube to create tactile patterns.
+You cann apply these moves to the standard 6-color cube to create color patterns, or to the monochrome rectalinear cube to create tactile patterns.
 On the shape cube, dots presents a central square that extends out from its face, or is recessed into its face.
+The checkerboard presents squares that rise above or below the background.
 Stripes are lines that rise above the face, or run below, like a road.
 And so on.

 Back to the Rubik home page.